 For example, if the user's home directory is specified as C:\Users\MyUsername\, they can access the

 and anything below it (e.g. C:\Users\MyUsername\MyNewDirectory).

 It is possible to select a path on an external file system.
 Selecting Manual or Local Files and supplying an external path that contains access credentials may result in limited browsing functionality.

 - Account Expiry: Accounts may be set to expire, at which time they become "disabled".
 Click the button to the right of the input field in order to invoke a date picker.
 The date picker itself has an additional "time" icon which may be clicked for fine-tuning to the minute.
 To modify an account to never expire, simply click into the input field and delete its contents.

-- Test Disk Write I/O: Opens a new dialog to request a sequential write operation to the user's home directory as described in the Test Disk Write I/O Dialog section.
+- Test Access Rate: Opens a new dialog to request a series of read/write operations to the user's home directory as described in the Test Access Rate section.

 - Force File Ownership: Enable/disable force file ownership on files download by the user as described in the Force File Ownership section.

 The Security tab relates mainly to permissions, but also contains the ability to update the user's password:

 - Change Password: Pressing this button will launch a separate dialog asking the administrator to provide a new password and a password confirmation.
 The password is updated from this separate dialog; there is no need to also press "Apply" on the Security panel itself.